SlackBuffer/blockchain-web/Golang/TGPL.md

 - Normal practice in Go is to deal with the error in the `if` block and then return, so that the successful execution path is not indented
 - By convention, formatting functions whose names end in `f` use the formatting rules of `fmt.Printf`, whereas those whose names ends in `ln` follow `Println`, formatting their arguments as if by `%v`, followed by a newline (P.10)
 ---
+# APIs
+- `fmt`
+    - `fmt.Fprintf` - `func Fprintf(w io.Writer, format string, a ...interface{}) (n int, err error)`
+        - Formats according to a format specifier and writes to `w`
+        - Returns the number of bytes written and any write error encountered
+    - `Sprintf` - `func Sprintf(format string, a ...interface{}) string`
+        - Formats according to a format specifier and returns the resulting string
 # 1. Tutorial
 - > [Go Blog](https://blog.golang.org)
 - > [Go Playground](https://play.golang.org)